 Find Solitude Along The Libby Creek Trail, One Of Wyoming's Most Peaceful Hikes

 While it’s never a great idea to hike alone, sometimes you just want to relax while you enjoy nature with likeminded friends.
-Hiking busy trails where you have to wait behind groups, or pass people as you go by, isn’t always fun.
-If you’re looking for lightly trafficked trails in Wyoming, head to the quiet national forest that surrounds the Snowy Range.
+Hiking busy trails where you have to wait behind groups or pass people as you go by, isn’t always fun.
+If you’re looking for lightly trafficked trails, head to the quiet national forest that surrounds the Snowy Range.
 There, you’ll find one of the best hikes in Wyoming for those seeking some peace within nature.

 For more of the best hikes in Wyoming, read Step Into A Gorgeous Ancient Forest When You Visit Wyoming’s Gros Ventre Wilderness and start to make a list of all the places you want to see right here in the Cowboy State.
 You can learn more about the above trail from our friends at AllTrails.

 Best Hikes in Wyoming

 What are some of the best kid-friendly hikes in Wyoming?